Wavesonics/hammer-editor/HOW-TO-RUN-A-SERVER.md

 serverMessage = "Welcome to the my personal Hammer server!" contact = "bob@example.com"

-# Optional, if you don't care about HTTPS, just leave this section out
+# Below this line is optional, if you don't care about HTTPS, just leave it out

+sslPort = 443

 [sslCert]
 path = "/etc/letsencrypt/live/example.com/cert.jks"
 storePassword = "1234567890"